 This was the moment that changed my whole hair journey and set me on a new path – a much more beautiful and healthier one. 🙂

 This journey really opened up a new love for me.
-A true love for natural hair in all its textures, forms, curls and lengths.
+True love for natural hair in all its textures, forms, curls and lengths.
 So much so that I created this blog to help other natural hair newbies and transitioners reconnect with the nature of their curly hair, understand their unique hair needs and build a hair regimen that supports healthy moisturised hair that retains growth.

 If you’re not yet truly convinced why you should start growing your curly hair here are a few reasons I hope will finally make you swing over to this side of the fence.